wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 hazard on MSHR and cache tag array.
 If an event is scheduled at time `t` in contention-free execution, but previous operations are delayed by `x` cycles because of contention, then the event can only be scheduled in at least cycle `t + x`.
 Furthermore, if multiple tag access events are scheduled on the same cache at cycle `t`, only one of them should be granted, and the others must be scheduled at least one cycle later.
+After weave phase ends, the extra number of cycles are added onto the process's clock (and several other clocks) to model the fact that the process has to spend more time than expected due to contention from other cores.
+A similar process also exists in `OOOCore`, in which the `advance()` method of the instruction window object is called to drain instructions for adjusting the cycle.